ipatix/agbplay/README.md

   the way hardware does it (except `blep` will clean up the higher frequencies which `nearest` doesn't).

+#### Importing tags from GSF files

+Manually creating playlists/tags for some games can be avoided if you can find an existing GSF set for that particular game.

+Use the supplied `playlist_from_gsf.py` script and pass it a set of `.minigsf` files.
+The script will then parse the song names and song numbers from those files and will output a JSON formatted array that then can be used for the property `songs`, which is explained above.
+So you can copy that JSON array into your `agbplay.json` for that particular game.

 ### Additional information

 #### Debian portaudio issues